 This cruciferous veggie has a slightly spicy and peppery flavor—along with a slew of health benefits.
 According to a ranked list of "powerhouse fruits and vegetables," the CDC crowned watercress as the most nutrient-dense vegetable.
 This means it contains the most nutrients in the fewest number of calories.
 Therefore, this green is especially helpful when it comes to disease prevention and weight loss.

 Additionally, The Nutrition Twins highlight that watercress contains high amounts of digestion-promoting fiber, immune-supporting vitamin C, disease-preventing glucosinates, and more.
 "One of the standouts in this powerhouse is its vitamin K, an extremely important (and overlooked) critical nutrient for bone health," The Nutrition Twins say.
 "Just one cup of watercress provides over 100% of the [recommended daily intake] for vitamin K."

 With this leafy green being so versatile, The Nutrition Twins recommend adding it to salads, soups, stir-fries, and even pizza.

 Spinach is full of carotenoids, which help "mop up" free radicals known for creating cell damage, The Nutrition Twins explain.
 They also note that research has shown these leafy greens to protect against stomach, colon, mouth, and esophagus cancers.

+As a rich source of potassium, spinach has been linked to lowered blood pressure, while its lutein content has been tied to boosted cognitive function.
+And beyond its nutritional benefits, this vegetable boasts a versatile flavor profile.
 "Spinach is so mild that it's like a chameleon, and it can be mixed into foods like smoothies and be undetectable, making it the perfect veggie for people who have a hard time enjoying green vegetables," The Nutrition Twins say.